 One lesson I’ve learnt through this journey is to keep an open mind when it comes to learning about investing.

-Growing up with such an idea deterred me from learning about them earlier because I have unwittingly allowed these opinions to influence mine.
+Growing up with such an idea deterred me from learning about them earlier because I had unwittingly allowed these opinions to influence mine.

-As a result, I felt extremely guarded and was adamant not to make the same mistakes, and thought that avoiding these topics would be the best solution.
+As a result, I felt extremely guarded and was adamant about not making the same mistakes, and thought that avoiding these topics would be the best solution.

 It is only by being exposed to them in recent years I was able to realise my biases and that my views have been myopic as well.

-My learning only truly began when I was able to look past these preconceived opinions, and only forming my own opinions after gaining my own experiences.
+My learning only truly began when I was able to look past these preconceived opinions and only form my own opinions after gaining my own experiences.

 You don’t have to agree with everything that you’ve come across, but learning about them could help you gain exposure and understand your own preferences as well.